Skip to content

 Careers and employability

-You'll spend a minimum of 1,800 hours (37.5 hours per week) in clinical placement, split across two blocks:
+Practical, real-world experience is a key part of this course.
+You'll complete a minimum of 1,800 hours in clinical placements across two key blocks:

-• 12 weeks between the start of June and the end of August between years one and two
+• 12 weeks between June and August (between Year One and Year Two)

-• 37 weeks between July and April in the final year.
+• 37 weeks from July to April (in your final year).

 Campus and facilities

 As a dedicated home for our animal, rural and environmental science courses, the Brackenhurst Campus has a character all of its own.
-From the population of almost 2,000 students and staff to the animals themselves — cats and cattle, sheep and horses — it’s all about community.
-Relax with a coffee in the Orangery; kick back with your coursemates in the Brack Bar; enjoy the peace and quiet of our Victorian walled garden or Eco-Library; grab a pal and wander through 500 hectares of stunning countryside.
+From students and staff to the animals themselves – cats and cattle, sheep and horses – it’s all about community.
+Relax with a coffee in the Orangery; kick back with your course mates in the Brack Bar; enjoy the peace and quiet of our Victorian walled garden or Eco-Library; grab a pal and take a relaxing stroll through 500 acres of stunning countryside.

 Entry requirements